XinyueMa-neuro/ElecFeX/Installation/readme.md

 ## :bulb:To install ElecFeX as a standalone desktop application

-A standalone desktop application doesn’t require you to have MATLAB installed in your operating system.
+A standalone desktop application doesn’t demand a licenced MATLAB installed in your operating system.

 ### :arrow_forward: Installation steps
 **For Windows users:**